 2. Lancia Delta S4

-There’s little argument that the Lancia Delta S4 is the most insane rally car ever to compete in the WRC.
+The Lancia Stratos was a fantastic car, and the company proved that they knew how to build a racer when they produced the Delta S4.
+It’s a whole different beast to the rear wheel drive Lancia Stratos, but it’s a different kind of car.
+There’s little argument that the Lancia Delta S4 is one of the best rally cars ever to compete in the WRC, winning numerous Rally Stages, including the prestigious Monte Carlo event.
 With a layout similar to the Peugeot, Lancia took it one step further by creating an outside shell with no inside panels of any kind.
 It created a twin-charged engine (using both a supercharger and a turbocharger for different parts of the rev range and produce 600 horsepower with a 1000 horsepower engine under development.
 Rumors had it that the Delta S4 was capable of a 0 – 60 mph time of 2.4 seconds – on gravel!
 Unfortunately a tragic accident with a Delta S4 brought an end to the reign of the Group B WRC supercars.

 1. Audi Quattro

-In our book, the Audi Quattro is number one as it changed rallying forever.
+In our book, the Audi Quattro is number one as it changed rallying forever, and could well be the best rally car of all time.
 Audi embraced AWD when other manufacturers ignored it.
+That’s All-Wheel Drive, not Four-Wheel Drive!
 As a result, Audi captured two manufacturers titles and two drivers championship.
 And in the 1982 – 1984 seasons, Audi won half of all the events (not even participating in some).
 A look at the future came in 1984 with the mid-season appearance of the Peugeot 205 T16.
-For 1985 Audi Sport introduced the short wheelbase S1 in an effort to keep pace with the mid-engined cars but scored just one win.
-In 1986, the last year of Group B, Audi Sport scored no victories at all.
+For 1985 Audi Sport introduced the short wheelbase Audi Sport Quattro S1 in an effort to keep pace with the mid-engined cars but scored just one win.
+In 1986, the last year of Group B, the Audi Sport Quattro scored no victories at all.

-In the end, Group B just got out of control.
+In the end, Group B just got out of control – these were some of the world’s fastest cars though.
 Rumors were that the final Audi Quattro S1 engines were 600 horsepower, with the possibility of 800 horsepower, although reliability was an issue.
 The Lancia Delta S2 also produced 600 horsepower, however, Lancia engineers were exploring boost pressures that would produce 1000 horsepower.
 The end came in mid-1986 with the fatal crash of a leading driver and his navigator.
 Specifications were fixed for the remainder of the year and Group B was replaced by Group A for 1987.
 As part of the investigation into several Group B accidents, a panel of doctors determined that the cars were too fast for the drivers’ eyes and brain to process the fast-moving course and conditions.
 Sometimes too fast is really too fast.